damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 can't make that experience worse and should always _get out of the way of the user_.

+##### Encouraging behavior

+Convention also implies that we're encouraging our customers to do things in a certain way.
+A very concrete example of this is the ability to disable pipelines.We believe that our integrated solution will give a superior user experience and we're motivated to encourage behavior.
+For this reason, adding a configuration to be able to disable this permanently (be that in template or instance-wide), is something that should be avoided.

+Encourage favorable behaviors by limiting configuration.

 #### Be Ambitious

 Many crazy, over-ambitious ideas just sound like they are impossible